heptarch/heptarch.github.io/projects.md

    splendid isolation of the ivory tower, where (if you're lucky) your results only matter to a handful of other experts.

-7. *Interaction.* Speaking of other experts, perhaps the hardest ingredient to replicate at a small scale is the effect of cross-disciplinary chatter and all-to-all connections.
+7. *Interaction.* Speaking of other experts, the hardest ingredient to replicate at a small scale is the effect of cross-disciplinary chatter and all-to-all connections.
 With six groups, you have fifteen edges to explore; between two groups, only one.
 In smaller